 Figure 3: Henry’s Essentials Wired Remote Release

-You can order online or in-store the remote cable release for your camera from the manufacturer.
-They are not crazy expensive, most of the time.
-I have a tendency to lose them.
-Since they are basic devices, I use the Henry’s Essentials lineup; at under $25 CAD typically, they are hard to beat.
+You can get a remote cable release specific to your camera brand.
+They are not crazy expensive, and since they are basic devices, I use the Henry’s Essentials line-up; at around $30 CAD typically, they are hard to beat.
 Just check what type of release port your camera has and get the proper release.
 I have learned through testing that while some ports are proprietary, such as the one pictured for the Canon 1D and 5D family of cameras, or Nikon D5 and D8xx bodies, many just use a standard 3/32″ (2.5mm) mini stereo connection.
 This is what Canon uses on their Rebel line and that wired remote release also works on every other camera that uses that style of release.
-I’ve used mine to fire my Hasselblad and in a recent macro seminar, to fire the FUJIFILM X-H1 and the FUJIFILM GFX 50S medium format camera.
-Search for “Essentials DSLR remote” on henrys.com or if you pop into your local Henry’s store and bring your camera, your salesperson will help you find the best option for your camera.
+I’ve used mine to fire my Hasselblad and in a recent macro seminar, to fire the Fujifilm X-H1 and the Fujifilm GFX 50S medium format camera.
+You can search for “Essentials DSLR remote” on henrys.com, or, if you’re at one of our store locations, a Henry’s associate will be able to help you find the best option for your camera.
 If your camera has a 3/32″ (2.5mm) remote port, be sure to try the Essentials release with that plug, as it will very likely do the job.